mooltiverse/nyx/docs/_pages/guide/developer/go/nyx-main.md

 permalink: /guide/developer/go/nyx-main/
 ---

-TODO: Double check on the information in this page before release {: .notice--warning}

 You can use the main Nyx library to embed it into your project and use all or some of its features.
-The `github.com/mooltiverse/nyx/modules/go/nyx` package brings the [`Nyx`](TODO: set the link to the API docs on https://pkg.go.dev/){:target="_blank"} structure that is the entry point for all the available commands and features.
+The `github.com/mooltiverse/nyx/modules/go/nyx` package brings the [`Nyx`](https://pkg.go.dev/github.com/mooltiverse/nyx/modules/go/nyx){:target="_blank"} structure that is the entry point for all the available commands and features.

 ## Get the library